 Marketplace Operator - Body responsible for the technical operation of the trading, purchase and Auction System.
 The Marketplace Operator is Puro.earth Oy.
-The Marketplace Operator may also be referred to as the Service Provider.

-Marketplace Transaction - Transactions in marketplace include Certificate Purchase, Transfer Request, Retirement Request, Service Provider Trade.
+Marketplace Transaction - Transactions in marketplace include Settled Trade, Certificate Purchase, Transfer Request, Cancellation Request.

 Optional Criteria - Additional criteria on Removal Method and Country of Origin of the CORC, which may be associated with a CORC Purchase.